CopernicusAustralasia/auscophub/doc/source/index.rst

 The contributed code here has come from members of the hub consortium, and other interested parties.

+The code is generally intended to support Linux.
+Some of it will also work on Windows and other systems, but not all.
+If there is interest in supporting anything other than Linux, please raise an Issue on the Github site.

 Downloads
 ---------
 The code is available as a tarball from